St Peter's Church, Prestbury: History

 There is compelling evidence that there was a church at Prestbury ("priest’s enclosure") in the Anglo-Saxon era.
 After the Norman conquest of England, the church, probably the second on the site, came into the possession of the powerful baron Hugh Kyvelioc who gave it to the Abbey of St Werburgh in 1170–1173.

 The monks demolished the Anglo-Saxon church and built what is now called the Norman Chapel.
-The chapel served as a place of worship for the vast Parish of Prestbury until after the Magna Carta and the deaths of King John and Pope Innocent III in 1216.
+The chapel served as a place of worship for the vast Parish of Prestbury until after Magna Carta and the deaths of King John and Pope Innocent III in 1216.

 In 1220, the monks, supported by the Davenports of Marton (and later Henbury), the Piggots of Butley and the family de Corona (predecessors of the Leghs of Adlington) started to build what became the chancel and nave of the present church.
 Rather than incorporate the chapel into the new building, as was often done, they left it in the churchyard.
-Some time later, it was given to the Davenports for use as a place of burial and perhaps as a private chapel.
+Sometime later, it was given to the Davenports for use as a place of burial and perhaps as a private chapel.

 During the next three centuries, the church was enlarged and the tower was erected.
 As a Roman Catholic church, worship in Latin was conducted at the high altar behind the rood screen.
 Rich vestments and ornaments were in use.

 With the dissolution of the monasteries, the Abbey of St Werburgh ceased to exist.
 The newly created Diocese of Chester (1541) administered Prestbury until Sir Richard Cotton purchased the manor and advowson in 1547.
 A few years afterwards, in 1580, Thomas Legh of Adlington acquired the manor and advowson and became Lay Rector of Prestbury.
 The Legh family has held the manor and advowson of Prestbury ever since.

 Public worship in Latin was abolished by the Acts of Uniformity.
 A pulpit was erected in 1560.
 The high altar and the rood loft were taken down during the years 1563–72 and a moveable Communion table was set up.

 The church was transformed during the Georgian period to suit the contemporaneous style of worship.
 Pews (1707) filled the building.
 In 1710 a canopied three-decker pulpit was erected in the nave.
 Between 1711 and 1712, a large gallery was built at the western end of the church, with access from external staircases on both sides of the tower.
 A ceiling was put up in 1719 and decorated in 1720.
 In 1741–1742, the north aisle was rebuilt.

 In a general restoration designed by Sir George Gilbert Scott which took place between 1879 and 1888, the pews were replaced, the three-decker pulpit was dismantled, the gallery and the ceiling were removed and the north aisle was again rebuilt.

 Further changes took place during the 20th and the first few years of the 21st centuries and no doubt will continue to take place.